 Angola’s economic and social infrastructure was devastated by 27 years of civil war.
-Since 2002, Angola’s health system has faces immense challenges and currently only a small proportion of the population.
+Since 2002, Angola’s health system has faced immense challenges and currently only a small proportion of the population.
 Despite its size and wealth of natural resources and minerals, it has some of the highest levels of under five mortality and poverty in sub Saharan Africa.

 The decrease in global oil prices has been very negative for national revenue which remains heavily dependent on the export.
 This impacted all national budgets leaving the underfunded Ministry of Health (MoH) reliant on aid and support.
 Angola remains a challenging context for INGOs to work in.
 However, in 2002, MENTOR set up a partnership with the MoH and has since been working to address the challenges posed by malaria, the most common cause of suffering and death in Angola.
 In 2012, the work was extended to tackle the huge burden of neglected tropical diseases (NTDs) through an integrated NTD programme which started to integrate WASH activities in 2015.

 Neglected Tropical Diseases (NTDs)

 Every year, millions suffer from devastating, yet preventable, NTDs such as soil-transmitted helminthiases, schistosomiasis, lymphatic filariasis and onchocerciasis.
 These diseases are often associated with the inadequate water supplies, sanitation and hygiene found in the poorest areas.
 NTDs lead to increased poverty and even poorer health, hindering socio-economic development on a massive scale.
 However, many NTDs can be prevented and treated relatively easily through the mass administration of donated drugs.

 Basic sanitation and access to clean water are essential to halt some NTD transmission cycles.
 Yet the results from surveys performed amongst students between April and June 2015 clearly show that these necessities are severely lacking: